 Does the Classic Nest Box need to be cleaned out?

-The nest box has a panel at the front so it can be unscrewed an old nesting material removed.
+The nest box has a panel at the front so it can be unscrewed and old nesting material removed.
 What I find with my own nest boxes is that old nesting material tends to decompose over the year, and each spring the birds come and replenish it.
-So they don’t need to much maintenance.
+So they don’t need too much maintenance.
 However over time they can get filled up so it’s a good idea to empty them out every few years.
 Remember, if there are any unhatched eggs remaining, they can only be removed between 1st August and 31st January.
-(Wildlife & Countryside Act 1981)
+(Wildlife & Countryside Act 1981).

 How can birds be encouraged to use the nest box?